zenobio93/seat-docs/docs/installation/manual_installation.md

 !!! hint

-    You can define an user account as an administrator from the user card.
+    You can define a standard user account as an administrator from the user card.
     To do so, go into **Settings > Users**, search the user which need to be upgraded and clic on the edit button.
     On the displaying card, check **Administrator** and confirm change using edit button.